maanindermaan/Sign-to-Speech-Glove/README.md

 ## Acknowledgments

 We would like to thank Thapar Institute of Engineering and Technology for providing the resources and support for this project.

----

-Feel free to adjust any details or formatting to better fit your project's needs!